phenixblue/imageswap-webhook/README.md

 See the [Break Glass: Per Workload](#per-workload) section for more details.

+## Helm Install

+A [Helm 3](https://helm.sh/) chart is available under `./chart`, which will install imageswap using the defaults contained in the [Quickstart](#quickstart) [`install.yaml`](https://github.com/madmatt112/imageswap-webhook/blob/feat/add-helm-chart/deploy/install.yaml).

+By default, Helm will install to your (kubectl's) current Kubernetes [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+Use the `--namespace` flag of `helm install` to specify a different namespace, adding the `--create-namespace` if needed.

+### Example Installation

+`helm install imageswap ./chart/ --namespace imageswap-system --create-namespace --wait`
 ## Metrics

-Prometheus formatted metrics for API rquests are exposed on the `/metrics` endpoint.
+Prometheus formatted metrics for API requests are exposed on the `/metrics` endpoint.

 ## Testing